WhjWood/Thylakoid_Model/README.md

 - creates 2 files in the simulation folder: Results.csv contains average nearest neighbour distances between PSII, LHCII and PSI, the percentage of LHCII in the grana, and the densities of the grana and stromal lamellae regions.
 Nearest_Neighbour_Results records individual nearest neighbour distances in order to create distribution histograms.

+Run_graph_antenna_analysis(GRANA_SIZE,DATE,EXPERIMENT,PSII=True,PSI=True)
+- This creates the chlorophyll networks which are used to measure the connectivity of PSII and the antenna sizes of PSII and PSI for topological analysis.
+- outputs are saved in the simulation folder
+- you can choose which photosystem to analyse eg. PSII = True runs the analysis for PSII
+- 1-2 days running time